glaux/drupal8docker/README.md

 You can start over with a new install by removing the `COPY` statement from `./docker/mysql/Dockerfile` and deleting the files `./docker/project/sites/default/settings.php` and `./docker/mysql/init.db`.

 The included image, init.sql, is a clean standard install of Drupal 8, take a look at db.config.png to see how it was set up.
-All passwords is set to 123, remember to change these.
+The Devel and Hello World modules are enabled in the database image.

 ### Environment variables

 All vars is moved to `./docker/project/environment.env` to try to streamline the setup.
 You might want to change some of these.
+For example, all passwords are set to 123 and development options are on (no or limited caching).

-### Drush
+### Drush and Drupal Console

-Drush is included in the image, to use it exec into the running container.
+Drush and Drupal Console are included in the image.

+To use them, exec into the running container with  `docker exec -ti drupal8docker /bin/bash`.
-Find the container ID by running `docker container ls`.

-Exec into the container by running `docker exec -ti xyz /bin/bash` where `xyz` is the first couple of digits in the ID hex.
-Now you can drush.

 ### About